tsackton/taelgar/Gazetteer/Western Green Sea/Tollen/Tollen.md

 >[!info]+ Information
 > A city in the [[Western Green Sea Region]]

-%% at some point, need to rewrite in the style of the new Dunmar page %%
+%% at some point, need to rewrite in the style of the new Dunmar page. check for details in DM notes %%

 A bustling port on the [[Volta]], which forms the border between [[Sembara]] and [[Vostok]], the Free City of Tollen is an independent city-state.
 Founded thousands of years ago, it has navigated the politics of the region and maintained its independent for centuries.
 It is a haven for merchants, traders, intellectuals, mages, and scholars, and is known for its university as well as its reputation as a trading port.
 Sailors from Tollen ply the [[Green Sea]], bringing back goods from near neighbors as well as the far East.
 Tollen is a cosmopolitan city, where [[Humans]], [[Halflings]], [[Dwarves]], [[Stoneborn]], [[Lizardfolk]], and even [[Elves|elves]] and stranger species can be found living together.
 ## History